mirix/chatbot/README.md

 1. Install a recent Python version.

-2. Install flask and transformers via pip.
+2. Install flask, pytorch and transformers via pip.

 2. Clone this repo.